The-Balance-FFXIV/balance-static/content/jobs/healers/sage/leveling-guide.md

 **Surecast:** Prevents most forced movement effects and stops your cast from being interrupted.
 Use it to maintain casting uptime.

 **Rescue:** Pulls a targeted party member towards you.
-Both you and your target needs to be in combat for this to take effect.
+Both you and your target need to be in combat for this to take effect.
 This skill is generally not used outside of coordinated environments due to the delay on the movement.

-# Level 18-29
+# Levels 18-29

 ## Healing
 Always apply Kardia to the tank at the beginning of dungeons.
 At this level range, your tank sustain can be almost entirely carried by your Kardia healing, provided that you’re consistently casting Dosis.